-!> VBIP is only avaible in the Ultimate version of _SPAT Revolution.
+!> VBIP is only available in the Ultimate version of SPAT Revolution.

 Vector Base Intensity Panning is a similar variation to the VBAP technique.
 It can also reproduce a 2D or 3D immersive sound field with sharply localised virtual sound sources.

 How does it work?

 VBIP was designed to improve on VBAP when calculating the high-frequency (above 700 hz) localisation criteria.
 The selection of which speakers to use to render a virtual sound source is similar to VBAP, only the gain calculations differ.

 The same four dependencies mentioned for VBAP, also apply to VBIP.
 You will need to listen for quite a nuanced difference between these two panning algorithms.
 Try to compare how each panning type handles the higher frequency content of your material.

 Both Intensity and Amplitude Vector Based panning have an ideal frequency range of action:

 A hybrid approach of vector-based panning has been developed in this way: the Dual Band Vector Based Panning.
 This panning type merges the two approaches in order to combine the best of both worlds and to reach a better localization.
 Amplitude panning is applied below the crossover frequency, while the intensity panning is applied above.
 The crossover frequency has been defined to 700 Hz by default.

 The dependencies mentioned in the VBAP section also apply to Dual Band Vector Based Panning.

 Layer based amplitude panning can be explained as multiple 2D VBAP layers: The speaker setup is split into several layers, depending on the speaker elevation.
 The panning used between speakers on the same layer is the VBAP 2D.
 Between these layers, a crossfade is applied between the two nearest layers.